haiykut/ARDecorify-V2/README.md

 ## 🏗️Architecture

 The architecture of the project and this repository consists of folders named "Mobile" and "WebGL" made with Unity and "WebAPI" made with Java Spring Boot.
-Each folder is a source file for an application.
+Each folder is a source file for different and related application.

 - In the [Mobile section](https://github.com/haiykut/ARDecorify-V2/tree/main/ARDecorify-Mobile), EasyAR SDK is utilized for surface scanning and image target features, allowing customers to place furnitures in empty spaces such as rooms to get a preliminary idea.
 Also customers can send these decoration designs to designers/dealers.